Child Custody Professional and Attentive Client Service

 At The Law Offices Of Yeazell And Sweet, our Tampa child custody attorneys will assist you with developing a parenting plan (which also contains a visitation schedule) if you are in the process of getting divorced or if you are no longer with the other parent of your child.

-Do I Need a Lawyer for Child Custody in Florida?
+Do I Need a Child Custody Lawyer in Florida?

 An attorney is not required for child custody cases in Florida.
-However, an attorney can help you guide the family court system and advocate on your behalf.
+However, an attorney can help you navigate the family court system and advocate on your behalf.

 A family law attorney can also help you gather and present information to convince a judge of your position on the parenting plan and time-sharing schedule.

-Call The Law Offices of Yeazell and Sweet at (813) 285-5705 or contact us online today to schedule a free consultation with a Child Custody Attorney in Tampa, FL.
+Call The Law Offices of Yeazell and Sweet at (813) 285-5705 or contact us online today to schedule a free consultation with a Clearwater child custody attorney.

-Florida does not refer to custody as “child custody,” but rather the courts refer to custody arrangements as time-sharing.
-However, many people are familiar with “child custody” so these terms may be used interchangeably.
+Florida does not refer to custody as “child custody.”
+Rather, the courts refer to custody arrangements as time-sharing.
+However, many people are familiar with “child custody,” so these terms may be used interchangeably.

 Some typical time-sharing plans in Florida include: